CalSol/braintrain/lab1.md

 0. Write the brightness to the output.

 ### Incrementing the hue
-This can be done by declaring a local variable, `hue` outside the main loop, and incrementing it in the main loop.
-Since we know we want to update at 1,200 Hz and go through 360° every 3 seconds, that comes out to (360° / 3 / 1200) = 0.1° per tick, and 1/1200 s between ticks.
+This can be done by declaring a local variable, `hue`, outside the main loop, and incrementing it in the main loop.
+Since we know we want to update at 1,200 Hz and go through 360° every 3 seconds, that comes out to (360° / 3 / 1200) = 0.1° per tick and 1/1200 s between ticks.

 ```c++
 int main() {